-Here is a great tasting cake that I’m so happy to share with you.
-Oreo came out with a new flavor cookie called Oreo Thins, Pistachio flavor.
-I just knew I had to throw some into a cake, so here you go: Pistachio Cookie Cake.
+I’m so happy to share this easy, great tasting cake with you.
+Back when Oreo came out with a new flavored cookie called Oreo Thins Pistachio flavor, I just knew I had to throw some into a cake.
+So here you go: Pistachio Cookie Cake.

 I saw the bag for the new flavor of Oreo Thins – Pistachio, and it reminded me of an old recipe I had.
 This old recipe used chunks of cookie in the cake batter, which is so cool to bite into.
 Here’s a beautifully moist cake with a crunch of cookie in it.
 HEAVEN!

 Start with a white cake mix and add the ingredients it calls for on the box (water, oil, eggs).
 Then roughly chop about 14 Oreo Thins Pistachio cookies, and add them to the cake mix.

 Bake the cake as directed on the box, sit back and smell the wonderful aroma that fills the kitchen.